franklaranja/franklaranja.github.io/content/articles/garnish_your_widgets/index.md

 Let's look again at the composition method.
 We need a way to combine a widget with the garnish.
-There is a problem with this, as I mentioned above the onion structure that we get.
-This recursive `struct` very much looks like a linked list to me, with all the downsides of a linked list.
+There is a problem with this, as I mentioned above the onion structure that we get, this recursive `struct`, has some downsides: the  widget and garnishes are neither easy to access, nor modify.
 Instead of creating this onion, what about the third way, creating a new type that wraps the widget and the garnishes?
 Can we create a `struct` that both wraps the widget and a `Vec` of garnishes?
 We would be able to easily access all applied garnishes.
-And we would not need to implement all variations of `Widget` for each garnish, only the relevant methods of `RenderModifier`.
-Something like:
+We would have all the ways of a vector to modify the garnishes and we would not need to implement all variations of `Widget` for each garnish, only the relevant methods of `RenderModifier`.
+I would like something like:

 ```rust
 pub struct GarnishedWidget<W> {